nodebox/emrg.be/projects/valence.md

 ---

 <h3>Abstract</h3>
 Valence is a project funded by IMEC (Interuniversity Microelectronics Centre).
 It is a collaborative effort by EMRG, IMEC and Holst Centre.
 The project is an interactive visualization controlled by live brainwave monitoring.
 We use a wireless EEG headset to monitor the player’s alpha waves (an indicator of relaxation) and valence (an indicator of emotion or arousal).
-The game world is an emergent system of attractive and repulsive forces responding to affective EEG input.
+The game world is an emergent system of attractive and repulsive forces responding to affective EEG input, made in <a href="../software/nodebox-opengl.html" class="tag-software">NOGL</a>.

 <h3>Website</h3>
 [organisms.be/index.php/valence](http://organisms.be/index.php/valence)